In the News

 8 Tips for Creating Financial Blogs that Attract Clients

 “This post is a must read and Susan is a must follow on social media for any advisor who is trying to grow their businesses,” says John Anderson in his introduction to my guest post on SEI’s Practically Speaking blog (June 2, 2016).
+Sept.
+2020 update: My guest post is no longer online at this site.

 Five Writing Mistakes that Sabotage Your Investment commentary